 When it comes to a survival kit specially purposed for backpackers, it’s hard to beat the Wise Food 5-Day Survival Kit.
 It has everything you need for basic survival, but it comes in an easy-to-carry and comfortable backpack.
 When you’re planning for a backpacking trip, you’re also not planning for long-term survival.
 You are planning a short trip to the woods and only need sparse amounts of survival equipment.

 The Wise Food Kit boasts 32 gourmet meals, a small stove for food preparation, fuel tablets, and water-resistant matches for a fire, and five large fluid pouches with a stainless steel cup for drinking purposes.
 As far as other survival items go, it also includes a 42 piece first aid kit and playing cards in case you get bored.
 It also has a squeeze flashlight, a hygiene kit, a rain poncho, and a Mylar blanket to stay warm at night.

 When it comes to long-term survival in the wilderness, you want tools and items to help you form a lasting food supply.
 You’re less concerned with food and water packets.
 One of the best long-term survival kits is the Aootek Upgraded First Aid Survival Kit.
 For extended hiking trips or living in the woods for weeks or months at a time, the Aootek kit is perfect.

 It boasts 268 unique items in a small package with room to add your personal touches.
-Included in the kit are wire strippers, wire cutters, pliers, and numerous more hand tools.
-It also features a compass, fire starter, flashlight, and whistle for long-standing safety and rescue.
-The emergency kit has a fire starter, fishing lines, and hooks, which aid in food supply and preparation.
+Included in the kit are wire strippers and cutters, a pair of pliers, and numerous other hand tools.
+It also features everything you need to navigate through the woods if you get stranded.
+You’ll also get a fire starting kit and everything you need to do some fishing so you won’t starve.
 It makes sure to include everything you need to cook and prepare a meal in the wild.

 Cater to Your Strengths and Weaknesses